the nosey mungo story

 In 2010 the onset of fibromyalgia forced me to cut down my hours at work.
 I needed an alternative focus and clay was the answer.
 After several pottery classes I was hooked and what started as a hobby quickly turned in to a business when people liked my work enough to want to buy it.

-Nine years later, nosey mungo has arrived.
-As children this is what our mum called us if we were being too inquisitive but that's what I hope will be the driver of new creativity.
+Ten years later, nosey mungo has arrived.
+As kids this is what our mum would call us if we were being a bit too inquisitive.
+Being forever curious about nature though will always give me new creative inspiration.